top of page

 .

-JETRO, or the Japan External Trade Organization, is a government-related organization that promotes mutual trade and investment between Japan and the rest of the world and provides valuable information for foreign companies investing in Japan.
+When researching the business environment in Japan, Japan External Trade Organization(JETRO) website is an excellent starting point.
+JETRO, a government-affiliated organization promotes mutual trade and investment between Japan and the global community.
+It provides valuable information and resources to assist foreign companies looking to establish and expand their presence in Japan.

 .